Panenco/panenco-ui/src/components/stamp/stamp-README.md

 This component inherits the attributes of the **div** element and extends the functionality with next properties.

-- color - color background-color border-radius text-content and border;
+- color - color text-content and border;
+- background-color - color background and border (when variant === 'fulfilled');
+- botder-radius;
+- variant - the variant to use.
 - ref - ref;

 | propName        | propType                  | defaultValue   | isRequired |